helpbuttons/hb-docs/docs/English/index.md

 # ¿What's HelpButtons?

 Helpbuttons.org is an opensource platform for collaborative network making.
 It's a CMS for cooperative websites -like uber, glovo, blablacar and so many others- specialized in connecting unknown people by purposes in real life.
-Shortly, we want to democratize collaborative apps creation and we need a big community for this to sustain in time.
+Shortly, we want to democratize collaborative-apps-creation and we need a big community for this to be sustainable in time.

 # ¿How can HelpButtons exist?